yanomateus/loan-calculator/docs/grossup.rst

-It seems fairly reasonable to assume the service fee is simply an aliquot applied over the principal so, if :math:`S` is the principal and :math:`\gamma` is the service fee aliquot, then the service if given by :math:`\gamma S`.
+It seems fairly reasonable to assume the service fee is simply an aliquot applied over the principal so, if :math:`S` is the principal and :math:`\gamma` is the service fee aliquot, then the service fee given by :math:`\gamma S`.

-On the other hand, it is hard to pin down a reasonable and generic expression for a tax being applied over the principal, since taxes are very context bound and their rules might be revised as laws are amended.
+On the other hand, it is hard to pin down a reasonable and generic expression for due taxes, since they are very context bound and their rules might be revised as laws are amended.

 This is addressed by a grossup solver, which approximates solutions for the grossup problem given the user provides python implementations of some